PR-research-data-tools/RP-remodeling-szz-discussions/README.md

 ## Replication Package for `On Refining the SZZ Algorithm with Bug Discussion Data`
 This repository contains the replication package for the study `On Refining the SZZ Algorithm with Bug Discussion Data`.
-It propose a variant of SZZ which builds upon the NLP-PySZZ project to leverage developer discussion from bug reports and identify bug-introducing commits in a version control system.
+It proposes a variant of SZZ that builds upon the NLP-PySZZ project to leverage developer discussion from bug reports and identify bug-introducing commits in a version control system.
-It perform analysis on Mozilla BugZilla reports.
-It experiments with different SZZ versions and datasets and computes performance metrics such as Precision, Recall, and F-measure.
+It analyzes Mozilla Bugzilla reports, experiments with different SZZ versions and datasets, and computes performance metrics such as Precision, Recall, and F-measure.

 ## Structure
 ```